openflexo-team/pamela/pamela-security-patterns/src/main/java/org/openflexo/pamela/securitypatterns/authenticator/README.md

 - That different _Subjects_ have different _Authentication Information_.
 In the example above, different couples (login, hash).

-Extra: You can annotated has many _Subject_ methods as you want with `@RequiresAuthentication(<patternID>`.
+Extra: You can annotated has many _Subject_ methods as you want with `@RequiresAuthentication(patternID = <patternID>`.
 This annotation will ensure that every call to the method will first trigger the authentication process (call to the _Subject authenticate_ method).